-- The discussion board is established to provide students with a space of their own where they can ask questions about LING 233 and learn from each other. - Therefore, students may wish to post questions about the content of a lecture or section such as: - I don't recognize what prescriptivism is and how it connects to language-can someone help? - What does 'stigmatized' mean? - o Is there an assignment for Thursday's section? - Can I borrow someone's notes from Tuesday? - Please check the discussion board before emailing a question to the TA or instructor-your question may have already been answered there! - Sometimes the instructor or TAs will post a question to get students thinking about a topic.
+- The discussion board is established to provide students with a space of their own where they can ask questions about LING 233 and learn from each other. - Therefore, students may wish to post questions about the content of a lecture or section such as: - I don't recognize what prescriptivism is and how it connects to language-can someone help? - What does 'stigmatized' mean? - o Is there an assignment for Thursday's section? - Please check the discussion board before emailing a question to the TA or instructor-your question may have already been answered there! - Sometimes the instructor or TAs will post a question to get students thinking about a topic.